 You can let your guest know word of mouth or on your wedding website that you are taking a trip, and instead of a wedding registry you’re using the money on excursions.

-When my husband and I about to get married we were already living together for little less than a year.
-So we already purchase a lot of home supplies, furniture, and more.
+When my husband and I were about to get married, we were already living together for little less than a year.
+So we already purchased a lot of home supplies, furniture, and more.

-Although we wanted to use our wedding registry for us to upgrade our belongings or get things that we really wanted but couldn’t (saving up for the wedding).
-This could be upgrading your cookware or getting that mixer you really wanted.
+Although we wanted to use our wedding registry to upgrade our belongings or get things that we wanted but couldn’t (saving up for the wedding).
+This could be upgrading your cookware or getting that mixer you wanted.

 Down below I have listed wedding registry items that you can include on your registry.